The Facts on Arch Pain:

-What Causes Arch Pain?
+What is Arch Pain?

-Foot pain in the arch is primarily caused by wearing shoes with inadequate support, standing or walking for long periods of time, or overuse of the feet during work or sports.
+Arch pain occurs due to weakened or strained ligaments associated with the bones in the arch of your foot.
+It is primarily caused by wearing shoes with inadequate support, standing or walking for long periods of time, or overuse of the feet during work or sports.
 Being overweight also places additional stress on the feet, especially the arches.

 - Maintain a healthy weight

 - Use supportive shoes, especially when exercising, to evenly distribute weight through your entire foot

 Home remedies and treatments for arch pain relief include: